alfredxiao/jackplay/README.md

 ## Why do I need Jackplay?
 1. Developers are not sure where to put log statements and what to log - before running into a problem in an deployed environment.
-2. Sometimes we want to apply a quite trivial change to the code to verify some thing.
+2. Sometimes we want to apply a quite trivial change to the code to verify something.
 3. We are lazy people and do not want to go through the dev/test/deploy cycle again and again, especially in a testing setting.
 4. Sometimes we need to trace into a library but it is a challenge since you cannot change its source code.